All images used in this website, including all the blogs

 9. Booking Strategy

 The most convenient place to pick up a car is at Malta International Airport, where most major international brands and several local agencies have desks.
-This allows you to start your holiday immediately.
+This allows you to start your vacation immediately.
 However, if you only need a car for a few days of your trip, consider renting from a local depot in areas like St. Paul’s Bay or Qawra, which can sometimes be cheaper and avoid airport surcharges.

 10. Emergency Services